 User Name and Password

 To access account information; you must first provide a User Name.
-Your online password will be entered on a subsequent page as part of an enhanced online security feature called SafeKeys.
+Your online password will be entered on a subsequent page.
 Your password is not displayed when entered (i.e. the password is masked as asterisks and does not appear on clear text on your screen.)